idanoo/GoScrobble/README.md

 With a prebuilt binary - you will still need the migrations folder + web/build folder on prod.

+Copy .env.example to .env and set variables.
+You can use https://www.grc.com/passwords.htm to generate a JWT_SECRET.

 ## Setup MySQL
     create user 'goscrobble'@'%' identified by 'supersecurepass';